nowcommunity/nowdatabase/documentation/guides/creating_new_tableview.md

   - The [App](../../backend/src/app.ts) should use the route.
   - A [route](../../backend/src/routes/crossSearch.ts) function calling the service.
   - A [service](../../backend/src/services/crossSearch.ts) to get the data from the database.
 There might be a necessities to clean the result, filter the result by project ids (pid) and user's permissions, and create a temp type for typescript.
   - Earlier we used prisma.findMany-function to fetch the data, but with cross search's 90k rows, the GET-call took approx 40s in staging environment.
 We found out that prisma.rawSQL with LEFT JOIN would reduce time of the call from 10s to 3s in dev environment.
+This reduced the call time for staging to approx 10s.
 Could possible be implemented for other tables also for better performance.

 - Frontend:
   - Create necessary types in [backendtypes](../../frontend/src/backendTypes.d.ts)